 As I slowly descended, I exhaled from my regulator and watched the bubbles rise up to the surface.
 I became even more intrigued by the ocean that day.
 As I continued to submerge, I took my first breaths of air and looked upon a beautiful underwater statue of Christ holding his arms up, surrounded by glowing tropical fish and other explosions of colorful corals.
 For me personally, this became an unforgettable place to experience my first dive.

 From that day on I was totally "stoked" (there's really no other word) and became even more curious and motivated to learn as much as I could about marine life (marine biology), and this new and intricately colorful underwater world.
 On that note, check out these awesome videos (below) by Kyle McBurnie.

 A few years later I was old enough to become (Scuba) certified at age 14, earning several PADI dive certifications (OW, AOW, and Rescue Diver).

-Arguably one of the most impactful and successful documentary films, Blackfish fundamentally contributed to the elimination of SeaWorld’s breeding program in less than 3 years and continues to make an impact on how we view whale and dolphin captivity.
+Arguably one of the most impactful and successful documentary films, Blackfish fundamentally contributed to the elimination of SeaWorld’s breeding program in less than three years, and continues to make an impact on how we view whale and dolphin captivity.
 The Cove won an Oscar (Academy Award) in 2010 for Best Documentary.